-For wholesale distributors, retails, and many other types of businesses, the holiday season, and the lead up to it, can be a stressful time.
+For wholesale distributors, retailers, and many other types of businesses, the holiday season and the lead up to it can be a stressful time.
 With added activity and time-sensitive pressures, it’s easy to get stuck in “just getting things done” mode.
 And that often equates to losing sight of what’s needed to maximise your opportunities and increase sales and profit during the busy period.

 Getting prepared early and having the right tactics in place to boost sales potential can make it a season to remember.
 Here are the top tips on how to increase sales and profit this holiday season.